 Getting your hair dyed at a professional salon may be the safest option, but it ain’t cheap!
 Plus, it can also be tricky to find a salon that uses cruelty-free and vegan products.
 So why not do it yourself?

-For those wanting semi-permanent hair colour while avoiding ammonia or peroxide, Manic Panic create 100% vegan and cruelty-free hair dyes in a range of rock n’ roll colours.
+For those wanting semi-permanent hair colour while avoiding ammonia or peroxide, Manic Panic creates 100% vegan and cruelty-free hair dyes in a range of rock ‘n roll colours.

-Lime Crime is a certified vegan and cruelty-free beauty brand that make a range of ‘unicorn hair’ products.
-Therefore, as the name suggests they come in every colour of the rainbow!
+Lime Crime is a certified vegan and cruelty-free beauty brand that makes a range of “unicorn hair” products.
+As the name suggests, they come in every colour of the rainbow!

-Lush offer a range of handmade hair treatments that will have your locks looking healthy and beautiful.
-Their Hair Doctor Hair and Scalp Mask combines moisturising seaweed, extra virgin coconut oil, peppermint, and rosemary extracts, Irish moss powder, chamomile blue oil and fuller’s earth.
+Lush offers a range of handmade hair treatments that will have your locks looking healthy and beautiful.
+Their Hair Doctor Hair and Scalp Mask combines moisturising seaweed, extra virgin coconut oil, peppermint and rosemary extracts, Irish moss powder, chamomile blue oil, and fuller’s earth.
 All of this goodness combines to gently cleanse the scalp and hydrate your hair.